ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This EAD item has no ead_value.
 When present in EAD_1, it requests the Responder's authentication credential by value in ID_CRED_R of message_2.
 When present in EAD_2, it requests the the Initiator's authentication credential by value in ID_CRED_I of message_3.
 The EAD item is non-critical, i.e., it can be ignored by the receiving peer.
 It is OPTIONAL to implement.

+Example: Assuming IANA label 15 and non-critical, so ead_label = 15 (0x0F), and considering that this EAD item has no ead_value:

+* EAD_CRED_BY_VALUE = 0x0F

+Editor's note: Replace IANA label with TBD value registered for EAD_CRED_BY_VALUE in {{iana-edhoc-ead}}.

-Also in the EDHOC reverse message flow this EAD item can be applied for better control of the use of credential by value.
+In the EDHOC reverse message flow this EAD item can be applied for better control of the use of credential by value.
 Note that in the reverse flow both C and RS may recover from error code 3, but at the cost of more round trips which can be avoided by the use of the EAD item.

 * In case the ACE Client / EDHOC Responder sends a credential by reference in message_2 and receives a code 3 error message, then it can trigger a new EDHOC session and send credential by value this time.